danstoner/pandoc_samples/fc-list-examples.md

 The fc-list command's help and man page do not give great information on the --format (-f) option or how to specify specific fields in the output.

-The following commands generate a list of the "friendly names"

 The fc-list command can be used generate a list of system font "friendly names" known by the system font manager (via fontconfig).

 ```